mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Slices

 - a view into an array with a variable length
+- indexes are zero-based
-- the zero value is nil
+- the zero value is nil (This seems wrong!)
 - a distinct type from arrays
   - [3]int is an array
   - []int is a slice